XinJieHuang/raspIot-Android/README.md

-# raspIot-Android
+# raspiot-Android

 provide the view of all iot devices' authStatus under raspServer;
-and can send cmd to raspServer to control iot device
+and can send cmd to raspServer to control iot device.